Casabrews 5700 Pro review – is this viral sensation worth the hype?

 (Image credit: Future)

-We are always on the lookout for the market leading espresso makers.
+We are always on the lookout for the market-leading espresso makers.
 Our team takes every espresso maker we recommend to our dedicated test kitchen, where they put it through its paces.

-Using a series of standardised tests, we can judge every espresso maker against each other, so that you can decide which is best for you.
+Using a series of standardized tests, we can judge every espresso maker against each other, so that you can decide which is best for you.
 Primarily, we want espresso makers to make a good espresso.
 If they can make cappuccinos, Americanos, and any other coffees, we will test those too.

 Our team of experts has experience with the best appliances on the market.
 That way, they know what good looks like and when it’s worth paying a little extra.
 Laura, who tested this espresso maker, is a qualified barista, so she has used both commercial and domestic models.